TomasHubelbauer/yarn-lock-json/README.md

 ```

 You can run this script using `yarn justify` or update the pre-commit hook to run it.

+It might also be helpful to run `yarn audit` while justifying a package to catch any vulnerabilities.

 See [Using](#using) for more information about CLI usage.